SlightlyIntelligentMonkey/CaveStoryRecoded/README.md

 (And not broken like NXEngine)

-## Build Instructions For Windows

-The provided .sln file should work with Visual Studio 2017

-You can also use the .cbp file with CodeBlocks, but there might be linking problems

 ## Build Instructions For Unix-Likes

 `make`, combined with possibly some adjustments to the Makefile

-You can also use the .cbp file with CodeBlocks, but there might be linking problems

 ## License [MIT LICENSE]
 Copyright (c) 2018 Cucky / GreenDev